- Educational Curricula

 Inordinate and unpredictable delay has resulted in a death penalty system in which very few of the hundreds of individuals sentenced to death have been, or even will be, executed by the State.
 It has resulted in a system in which arbitrary factors, rather than legitimate ones like the nature of the crime or the date of the death sentence, determine whether an individual will actually be executed.
 And it has resulted in a system that serves no penological purpose.
 Such a system is unconstitutional.

 -Federal Judge Cormac Carney, striking down California's death penalty as unconstitutional (Jones v.
-Chappell (2014), on appeal to 9th Cir.)
+Chappell (2014), reversed by 9th Cir. on procedural grounds)

 Imagine that speeders who drive yellow cars are ticketed but speeders who drive other colored cars are not.
 Whether or not the traffic law explicitly singles out speeders in yellow cars, a system that reaches that result in practice would be unfair.
 In a death penalty system in which only about 2% of known murderers are sentenced to death, fairness mandates that those few who are sentenced to death should be guillty of more heinous crimes or have worse criminal records than those who are not.
 A system in which the likelihood of a death sentence depends more on the color of the victim or the county in which the crime was committed, rather than on the severity of the offense, is also arbitrary.